A CLOSER LOOK: Equifax data breach victims entitled to various settlement benefits

 LITTLE ROCK, Ark.
-(KNWA) — Equifax data breach victims will soon be able to submit their claims as part of a class action settlement for the largest data breach in the nation’s history.
+(KFTA) — Equifax data breach victims will soon be able to submit their claims as part of a class action settlement for the largest data breach in the nation’s history.

 A coalition of 50 attorney generals representing 48 states, the District of Columbia and the Commonwealth of Puerto Rico reached a settlement with Equifax, Arkansas Attorney General Leslie Rutledge announced on Monday.